 This is especially true if there is evidence of improperly stored food, food that is long past its prime, or symptoms of chronic overeating, undereating, or malnutrition.

 Some people just aren’t known for keeping their homes clean as a whistle.
 And even those who have typically kept an extra-tidy home may lose some of those habits as they age.
 But if clutter or untidiness becomes a health hazard, that is a different situation.

 If your parent’s cleaning routine (or lack thereof) could lead to mobility difficulties, the invitation of pests, or problems with air or water quality, for instance, it may be time to discuss a new solution.

-Some changes in mood or in diet may be a single occurrence or be typical of the aging process.
-If an older loved one mixes up family members names or they forget to brush their hair one morning, that’s not necessarily cause for alarm.
+Some changes in mood or in the diet may be a single occurrence or be typical of the aging process.
+If an older loved one gets confused over family members’ names or they forget to brush their hair one morning, that’s not necessarily cause for alarm.

 It is the changes that happen abruptly or become patterns of concerning behavior that are most likely to suggest something bigger is going on.